 the unit of measure of the quantity.

 Specific elements associated with a personnel specification may be included in one or more personnel specification properties.

 Table 146 defines the relationship roles for the personnel specification.
+Table 147 defines the attributes for the personnel specification.